 This is an important concept.
 Review the article Liability Awareness: Informed Consent Tips and Caveats for PTs to learn more about what can constitute informed consent.
 The piece looks at both ethical and legal issues surrounding this topic.

 Malpractice is topic of concern to all PTs and PTAs.
 Legal counsel is the first and best resource to guide a PT or PTA faced with a malpractice claim.
-The article Guidance in the Courtroom offers background information on issues related to malpractice.
-An article from the Healthcare Providers Service Organization titled How to Avoid Professional Liability Claims (.pdf) features information on common pitfalls that may expose health care providers to potential liability.
+Healthcare Providers Service Organization (HPSO) has information on risk education for health care providers.

 Receiving a request, or seeking to become, a witness brings up a variety of considerations.
 Additional resources are available to educate PTs, PTAs, and students in this arena.